InfoSecMastermind/NetWiz/README.md

 - nmap (will be automatically installed if not in system)
 - curl (will be automatically installed if not in system)
 - Graphviz (will be automatically installed if not in system)
+- speedtest-cli (will be automatically installed if not in system)

 ## Contributing
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
 And if you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!